o-alquimista/passwiz/README.md

 ## Usage
 ```
-Usage: passwiz [-h, --help] [-s length, --size length]
+Usage: passwiz [-h, --help] [-s SIZE, --size SIZE] [-c CONSTRAINT, --constraint CONSTRAINT]

 PassWiz, a random password generator.

 Options:
+  -c, --constraint   Determine what type of characters can be used to make the password
-  -s, --size         Specify the size (integer) of the generated string
+  -s, --size         Select the size of the generated string (default: 20)
   -h, --help         Print this help, then exit

-The default size of the resulting string is $DEFAULT_SIZE characters.
+Character type constraints (--constraint argument):
+  [1] Numeric
+  [2] Alphabetical
+  [3] Alphanumerical
+  [4] Alphanumerical and punctuation (default)
 ```

 ## License